Xomega-Net/Xomega.Docs/docs/tutorial/2-search/6-dynamic-enum.md

 ```

 :::note
-When using other UI technologies, such as WPF, WebForms or HTML, you'll need to configure the appropriate controls here for those technologies.
+When using other UI technologies, such as WPF, WebForms, or HTML, you'll need to configure the appropriate controls here for those technologies.
 :::

-And, of course, we added a reference to our dynamic enumeration to the type, in order to make it enumerated, and also set the `typical-length` to 20 for a better calculation of the column width.
+And, of course, we added a reference to our dynamic enumeration to the type, to make it enumerated, and also set the `typical-length` to 20 for a better calculation of the column width.

 ### Implementing custom attributes

-To add a custom implementation for our `description` and `is-current` parameters, we will build the model first, and then will update the `ReadEnumAsync` service method on the generated `SalesPersonService` class as follows.
+To add a custom implementation for our `description` and `is-current` parameters, we will build the model first and then will update the `ReadEnumAsync` service method on the generated `SalesPersonService` class as follows.

 ```cs title="SalesPersonService.cs"
 public virtual async Task<Output<ICollection<SalesPerson_ReadEnumOutput>>>